NORMAN J. CLEMENT RPH., DDS.,

 In the State of Florida, a Pharmacy can see any person from anywhere in Florida.
 There is no restriction as to where a prescription comes from, not even controlled medications as long as it’s valid and written by a licensed practitioner who has a practitioner-patient relationship, and a physical exam had been conducted.

 However, this mission statement conflicts with Ms. Langston’s practice where distance travel and the use of mail-order is not a problem for some pharmacies but raises suspicion for a black own pharmacy.
+Thus, this pronouncement “to protect, promote and improve the health of all people in Florida through integrated state, county and community efforts” is nothing but the Florida Department of Health (FDOH) mission statement of hypocrisy.

 According to wholesalers, the DEA directs them to adhere to an 80-20 rule which the DEA denies.
 The rule is enforced arbitrarily by wholesalers who permit certain mom and pop pharmacies to operate around the rules and others must adhere differently and are charged a higher price by the wholesaler.